 I really don’t like those stereotypes that claim most single moms are low income and struggling to make ends meet.
 As a former single mom myself, it seemed super discouraging.

-Don’t get me wrong, it’s hard to be a single mom.
-You have the only income coming into the household plus, you have to provide for your child and maintain the household.
+Don’t get me wrong, can be difficult to be a single mom.
+You have the only income coming into the household.
+Plus, you have to provide for your child and maintain the household.
 This load of responsibilities often does cause some single moms to not earn enough to meet their potential.

 Still, you can pay off debt and get ahead if you’re a single mom with a low or average income.

 I started budgeting in 2014 when I got fed up with being broke and avoiding from my financial hardships.
 I used to always tell myself that I never made enough money to budget.
 I saw budgeting as a dreadful experience that I knew I wouldn’t be successful at.